Kenneth E. Boulding: US academic life, 1937-1975

-The election of Kenneth Boulding as president-elect of the AAAS continues the tradition of selecting an individual who is not only distinguished because of significant and fundamental contributions to a particular field of science but who also has the knowledge and vision to look at science as a whole and accordingly to represent the entire scientific community.

 Boulding was nominated for the Nobel Prize at different times for both peace and economics.
 He was an elected member of the American Academy of Arts and Sciences (1957), the American Philosophical Society (1960), and the United States National Academy of Sciences (1975).

-Religious Society of Friends
+Personal life

-Boulding, with his wife Elise, was an active member of the Religious Society of Friends, or Quakers.
+In 1941 Boulding, met his wife Elise, they had 5 children and were active members of the Religious Society of Friends, or Quakers.
 He took part in Quaker gatherings, served on committees, and spoke to and about the Friends.
 The two were members of meetings in Nashville, Ann Arbor, and Boulder.
 Although he usually stuttered, when he ministered at a Friends meeting, he spoke fluently.

-Kenneth Boulding was instrumental in organizing the first Vietnam War teach-in at the University of Michigan in March, 1965.
-He later spoke on the steps of the Hatcher Graduate Library at the University and was pelted with snowballs by a group of disagreeing students.
+Boulding was instrumental in organizing the first Vietnam War teach-in at the University of Michigan in March, 1965.
+He later spoke on the steps of the Hatcher Graduate Library at the university and was pelted with snowballs by a group of disagreeing students.

 In March 1977, he conducted a silent vigil at the headquarters of the American Friends Service Committee in Philadelphia to protest what he considered its distancing itself from Quakers.
 He penned the widely circulated "There is a Spirit", a series of sonnets he wrote in 1945 based on the last statement of the 17th century Quaker James Nayler.

 Work

 Boulding was widely recognized in academia as a prolific writer and an integrator of knowledge.
 For Boulding, economics and sociology were not social sciences— rather, they were all aspects of a single social science devoted to the study of human persons and their relationships (organizations).
 Boulding spearheaded an evolutionary (instead of equilibrium) approach to economics.

 Boulding emphasized that human economic and other behavior is embedded in a larger interconnected system.
 To understand the results of our behavior, economic or otherwise, we must first research and develop a scientific understanding of the ecodynamics of the general system, the global society in which we live, in all its dimensions spiritual and material.
-Boulding believed that in the absence of a committed effort to the right kind of social science research and understanding, the human species might well be doomed to extinction.
+Boulding believed that in the absence of a committed effort to the right kind of social science research and understanding, the human species might well be doomed to human extinction.
 But he was optimistic, believing our evolutionary journey had just begun.